3/4 Vs 5/8 Hose – Which Is Best?

 Cheaper Price

-5/8-inch hoses are usually more affordable than 3/4-inch hoses, making them a popular option for homeowners who don’t require extra water flow and are looking for a budget-friendly solution.
+⅝-inch hoses are usually more affordable than ¾-inch hoses, making them a popular option for homeowners who don’t require extra water flow and are looking for a budget-friendly solution.

-A 5/8-inch hose is more flexible and easier to maneuver, making it perfect for basic operations like watering plants or washing your car.
+A ⅝-inch hose is more flexible and easier to maneuver, making it perfect for basic operations like watering plants or washing your car.

 Higher Water Velocity

 A smaller area within the hose means that water will travel at a higher speed within it.
 This high water velocity may be useful for cleaning using a jet nozzle or covering a wider area with a sprinkler.
-But there will still be less volume of water passing through the hose overall when compared to a larger diameter hose.

 Comparison of 5/8 vs 3/4 hoses